 Missing Multiple Teeth

-While implant-retained crowns can also be anchored in multiple places throughout the mouth, a custom bridge may be the more optimal solution if the lost teeth used to appear consecutively.
+While implants-supported crowns can also be anchored in multiple places throughout the mouth, a custom bridge may be the more optimal solution if the lost teeth used to appear consecutively.
 This sturdy prosthetic is anchored in place with just two dental implants – one on either side of the gap.

-Missing All of Your Teeth
+Missing All Teeth

-An implant supported denture can provide reliable, cost-effective coverage to patients who are struggling with drastically reduced smiles.
+An implant denture can provide reliable, cost-effective coverage to patients who are struggling with drastically reduced smiles.
 Instead of partnering each new “tooth” with its own dental implant, we can instead strategically position a small number of implants to support a full, custom prosthetic.
 This style of denture can either remain removable or be permanently fixed in place.

 Understanding the Cost of Dental Implants

 Although dental implants do cost more than traditional tooth replacement prosthetics, they are an investment that’s worth making.
 While dentures and bridges will likely require repairs and replacements over the years, implants offer unparalleled stability and longevity.
 They can even thrive for the rest of the patient’s life with the help of proper maintenance.
-If you take care of your new, implant-retained teeth, they will take care of you too!
+If you take care of your new teeth, they will take care of you too!

 There are several components to the dental implant procedure that will each incur a specific cost, including the surgical placement of the implant(s) themselves, the addition of a connector/abutment, and the design and creation of customized restorations on top.
 After an initial consultation, the Transforming Smiles team can provide a comprehensive and very clear rundown of all the financial information you’ll need to know so that you can proceed with treatment confidently.